minio/docs/source/reference/minio-mc/mc-alias-remove.rst

 Remove an Alias from the ``mc`` Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc alias remove` to remove an existing alias from the
+Use :mc:`mc alias remove` to remove an existing alias from the
 :program:`mc` configuration:

 .. tab-set::